MESSELMIyahya/NoorJs/docs/doc.md

 }
 ```

-In this example we crated `Logo` component that was initialized as `img` html element and we set the img `src` attribute and the component renders a `null`, we used this `Logo` component inside the `Header` component which's a `header` html element and renders a title and `Logo` component then we the `Header` component inside the App element.
+In this example we crated `Logo` component that was initialized as `img` html element and we set the img `src` attribute and the component renders a `null`, we used this `Logo` component inside the `Header` component which is a `header` html element and renders a title and `Logo` component then we the `Header` component inside the App element.

 ### Plugs